ps4star/FSE/ref.md

 ## (6) List of all Special % Strings

-% strings have been mentioned throughout this reference, but for the sake of simplicity, here's a list of all of them:
+% strings have been mentioned throughout this reference, but for the sake of simplicity, here's a list of all of them (they are all case-insensitive):
 ```
 ;Any time "X" is used, it represents an argument number (starts at 1).